 Mahogany Wood

-It is a water-resistant wood that is primarily located in Kerala, Assam, and Bengal.
+It is a water-resistant wood primarily located in Kerala, Assam, and Bengal.
 The aforementioned features make it possible to create fine outdoor wooden furniture.

 • Very Workable: Mahogany works effectively by hand and even with manual tools, sands readily, twists, accepts glues and stains, and finishes well.